AnantSharma18/CourseProject/README.md

 > section, the project focussed more on the different ways machine
 > learning can be used to perform text classification.

+## Contribution
+Project by `Anant Ashutosh Sharma`
+Free Topic : `Text and Tweet Classification using Machine Learning` Course : `CS 410`
+NetID : `anantas2`

+The following documentation and demo is submitted to the GitHub Repo

+       1. Project Proposal
+       2. Project Progress Report
+       3. Self-Evaluation Report
+       4. Demo (Video)

 ## Datasets
 The details for the datasets is as follows:
  - **SMS Spam Collection**